KxSystems/docs/docs/ml/toolkit/optimize.md

 The `.ml.optimize` namespace contains functions which relate to the application of numerical optimization techniques.
 Such techniques are used to find local or global minima of user provided objective functions and are central to many statistical models.

 !!!
 Note
-	Version 1.1.0 provides the initial versions of numerical optimization tools to the machine learning toolkit. the Broyden-Fletcher-Goldfarb-Shanno algorithm is provided initially due to its use in the generation of the SARIMA model provided with the toolkit.
+	Version 1.1.0 provides the initial versions of numerical optimization tools to the machine learning toolkit.
+The Broyden-Fletcher-Goldfarb-Shanno algorithm is provided initially due to its use in the generation of the SARIMA model provided with the toolkit.
 This functionality will be expanded over time to include more diverse optimization algorithms

 ## Broyden-Fletcher-Goldfarb-Shanno Algorithm